isomerpages/moe-changkatchangisec/_experience-at-changkat/Direct School Admission/Direct School Admission through CCA (Physical Sports).md

 </table>
 <p></p>
 <h4>Why join us?</h4>
-<p>In Changkat Changi Secondary School, we believe that we do not just focus
+<p>In Changkat, we create opportunities for our students to develop their
-on results achieved at National Examinations, we also recognise students who have a diverse range of achievements and talents.
-Our team of dedicated teachers and experienced coaches are committed to help our students develop their sporting talents and potential, through a school-based sports development programme and external competitive exposures for long-term athlete development.</p>
+character and leadership competencies through CCA.
+Our team of dedicated teachers and experienced coaches are committed to help students find the best versions of themselves in their area of talent, through a comprehensive training programme and ample opportunities in competitions to form part of their learning experiences.</p>
 <p></p>
 <h4>FAQ</h4>
 <p><strong>1.
 How many places can CCSS offer in DSA Exercise?<br></strong>All
-secondary schools can admit up to 20% of their 2024 S1 non-Integrated Programme (non-IP) intake via the DSA-Sec.
+secondary schools can admit up to 20% of their 2025 S1 non-Integrated Programme (non-IP) intake via the DSA-Sec.
 This allows students to better access school programmes to grow their talents and interests through DSA.</p>
 <p></p>